 PASSPORTS: Everyone is required to have a current passport for entry into Cuba as well as a Visa.
-We will be contacting you by email regarding your Visa which costs $85 to obtain prior to arrival.
+Please make sure that your passport is current at least 6 months past your date of arrival into Cuba .
+In other words, your passport can not expire before August 1st, 2025.
+We will be contacting you by email regarding your Visa which costs $90-125 to obtain prior to arrival.
 For passports, It usually takes 6-8 weeks to process.
-For information on obtaining a passport, please visit: http://travel.state.gov/passport/passport_1738.html Most post offices provide the service to process US passports.
+For information on obtaining a passport, please visit: Passports Most post offices provide the service to process US passports.

 In June, 2017 the Trump Administration ordered a series of changes regarding policies towards travel to Cuba for US citizens.
-The changes were outlined by the Department of Treasury OFAC division and can be reviewed here: June 2017 OFAC Update.
-On November 9th, 2017 the new policies went into affect and can be reviewed here: November OFAC implementation.
+The changes were outlined by the Department of Treasury OFAC division, have been updated and can be reviewed here: OFAC Update

-A pertinent change that the current administration has enforced is eliminating individual people to people travel to Cuba.
-In other words, those individuals who would like to plan a trip to Cuba, even one in which an educational itinerary is followed, can no longer do so as of November 9th, 2017.
-The Department of Treasury states “The President instructed Treasury to issue regulations that will end individual people-to-people travel.
+A pertinent change was eliminating individual people to people travel to Cuba.
+In other words, those individuals who would like to plan their own trip to Cuba, can no longer do so.
+The Department of Treasury stated “The President instructed Treasury to issue regulations that will end individual people-to-people travel.

 You may also review the US Department of State’s Cuba Page for the most current information on travel to Cuba.

-Group travel such as our program was not affected by the changes ordered in June by the Trump Administration.
-In the June 17th, 2017 update The Department of Treasury offers this clarification:
+Group travel such as our program was not affected by the changes ordered in 2017.
+The Department of Treasury offered this clarification:

 Yes.
 Group people-to-people travel is educational travel not involving academic study pursuant to a degree program that takes place under the auspices of an organization that is subject to U.S. jurisdiction that sponsors such exchanges to promote people-to-people contact.
 Travelers utilizing this travel authorization must maintain a full-time schedule of educational exchange activities that are intended to enhance contact with the Cuban people, support civil society in Cuba, or promote the Cuban people’s independence from Cuban authorities, and that will result in meaningful interaction between the traveler and individuals in Cuba.
 An employee, consultant, or agent of the group must accompany each group to ensure that each traveler maintains a full-time schedule of educational exchange activities.”

-While we are not anticpating a travel ban to Cuba, a type of Trip Insurance known as Cancel for Any Reason, would protect 75% of your deposits made towards the Cuban program.
-Please review trip insurance options here: https://www.bluewaterventures.org/BWVcubadeposits.htm
+While we are not anticipating a travel ban to Cuba, a type of Trip Insurance known as Cancel for Any Reason, would protect 75% of your deposits made towards the Cuban program.
+Please review trip insurance options here: Insurance

-CUBAN BASED OUTFITTER: From the moment we step off the plane in Cuba until our final farewell, we will be in the expert and professional care of our Cuban Outfitters, Hike In Cuba.
-Roman Cahero, our lead guide has been guiding for decades.
-Roman is a wealth of knowledge, extremely personable, an incredible birder and dedicated to providing a superb People to People Educational Adventure.
-Among the People to People activities Hike in Cuba and Roman have coordinated over the last year of planning are: meeting with local architect guides in Habana, Trinidad and Cienfuegos and Frank Medina, Director of Zapata National Park among other activities that may be reviewed in our detailed Itinerary.
+CUBAN SUPPORT SYSTEM From the moment we step off the plane in Cuba until our final farewell, we will be in the expert and professional care of our Cuban facilitators.
+Roman Cahero, one of our guides has been a trip leader for decades.
+Roman is a wealth of knowledge, extremely personable, an incredible birder and dedicated to providing a superb Helping the Cuban People Educational Adventure.
+Among the various activities that support the Cuban People that has been coordinated over the last year of planning are: meeting with local architect guides in Havana, Trinidad and Cienfuegos, meeting the scientists from Zapata National Park among other activities that may be reviewed in our detailed Itinerary.